joedf/CAS741_w23/README.md

-# Project Name
+# ImgBeamer (CAS741 Edition)

-Developer Names:
+Developer Name: Joachim de Fourestier

-Date of project start:
+Date of project/course start: January 11th, 2023

-This project is ...
+This project is a basic simulation and learning tool of the Scanning Electron Microscopy (SEM) image formation process.

 The folders and files for this project are as follows: